William Finnegan

-William Finnegan is a staff writer at The New Yorker and author of works of international journalism.
+William Finnegan is a staff writer at The New Yorker and the author of works of international journalism.
 He has specially addressed issues of racism and conflict in Southern Africa and politics in Mexico and South America, as well as poverty among youth in the United States, and is well known for his writing on surfing.

 Early years

 Finnegan was born in New York City, the eldest of four children to Patricia and Bill Finnegan, a television and film producer whose well known credits included Hawaii Five-O and The Fabulous Baker Boys.
-Bill Finnegan worked on a number of television productions shot on location in Hawaii and William and his siblings were raised in Los Angeles and Hawaii.
-William graduated from William Howard Taft High School in Woodland Hills, California and received his B.A. from the University of California, Santa Cruz in 1974 with a degree in Literature.
+Bill Finnegan worked on a number of television productions shot on location in Hawaii.
+William and his siblings were raised in Los Angeles and Hawaii.
 During his youth he took up surfing, which became a lifelong passion.
 In fact, he still practices off Long Island when at home.

-Finnegan spent the next four years taking seasonal jobs and working on an MFA in creative writing at the University of Montana.
-Finnegan then spent four years abroad, traveling in Asia, Australia, and Africa.
-He supported himself with freelance travel writing and other odd jobs, but upon reaching Cape Town, South Africa, Finnegan was in need of a job.
-He found a position as an English teacher at Grassy Park High School, a school for "coloured" students.
-Finnegan's teaching experience coincided with a nationwide school boycott, giving him fodder for his first book, Crossing the Line: A Year in the Land of Apartheid, which was published in 1986 and was selected by the New York Times Book Review as one of the ten best nonfiction books of the year.
+William is a graduate of William Howard Taft High School in Woodland Hills, California and received his B.A. from the University of California, Santa Cruz in 1974 with a degree in Literature.
+Finnegan spent the next four years taking seasonal jobs and working on an MFA degree in creative writing at the University of Montana.

+After obtaining his graduate degree Finnegan spent four years abroad, traveling in Asia, Australia, and Africa.
+He supported himself with freelance travel writing and other odd jobs.
+Upon reaching Cape Town, South Africa, he took a position as an English teacher at Grassy Park High School, a school for "coloured" students.
+Finnegan's teaching experience coincided with a nationwide school boycott, giving him fodder for his first book, Crossing the Line: A Year in the Land of Apartheid, which was published in 1986.
+It was selected by the New York Times Book Review as one of the ten best nonfiction books of the year.